siikamiika/gt/README.md

 # TODO

-- Support for more Google Translate features such as speech synthesizer, definitions, examples, "see also"…
+- Support for more Google Translate features such as definitions, examples, "see also"…